Sarps/MiniESB/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
+Hat tip to anyone whose code was used
-* Inspiration
-* etc